wpernath/ocpdev-book/chapter1/Chapter 1- Creating the sample service.md

 }
 ```

-Well, according to the docs, this should be the Person entity, which maps directly to a `person` table in our PostgreSQL database.
+According to the docs, this should define the `Person` entity, which maps directly to a `person` table in our PostgreSQL database.
 All public properties will be mapped automatically to the corresponding entity in the database.
 If you don’t want that, you need to specify the `@Transient` annotation.
-That can’t be that easy, can it?

 You also need a `PersonResource` class to act as a REST endpoint.
-Let’s create such a simple class:
+Let’s create that simple class:

 ```java
 package org.wanja.demo;